 Suddenly, he ran back to me and whispered, “Say, do y’all give out 100’s in here, too?
 If you do, I might come back!”

-After school, I was in the hall waiting for parents to pick up a few more students whenever the Music teacher appeared.
-She had come to show everyone at school her new arrival, a beautiful baby girl.
+After school, I was in the hall with some teachers… We were waiting for a couple of parents to pick up their children whenever the Music teacher appeared.
+She had come after class to show us her new arrival, a beautiful baby girl.

 Do you have a question you’d like to ask a first grade teacher, but you don’t have easy access to one?
 Feel free to ask me ...
 I'll help you any way that I can!